dpetkov354/dpetkov354/README.md

 - 👋 Hi, My name is Dimitar Petkov
 - 👀 I’m interested in Softaware Engineering.
 - 🌱 I’m currently learning Python , Django and JS.
-- 💞️ I’m looking to collaborate on fun projects.
+- 💞️ I’m looking to collaborate on fun projects to further develop my skills.
 - 📫 How to reach me on LinkedIn profile <a href="www.linkedin.com/in/dimitar-petkov-95aa1b228" rel="nofollow">HERE</a>.

 <!---